blindnet-io/product-management/refs/schemas/prif/RFC-prif.md

 ### JSON format

-In addition to this specification document we provide a JSON Schema document (link soon), for machine-readable interpretation of Rights Requests compliant with [v4 (or ideally lower) of IETF specification](https://datatracker.ietf.org/doc/html/draft-zyp-json-schema-04#:~:text=JSON%20Schema%20is%20a%20JSON,interaction%20control%20of%20JSON%20data.)
+We provide a JSON Schema document (**!!!link soon!!!!!**) for machine-readable interpretation of Privacy Requests compliant with [v4 (or ideally lower) of IETF specification](https://datatracker.ietf.org/doc/html/draft-zyp-json-schema-04#:~:text=JSON%20Schema%20is%20a%20JSON,interaction%20control%20of%20JSON%20data.)

 The key requirements of the design are to enable:
-- Unambiguous expression of Rights Requests in a machine-readable form
+- Unambiguous expression of Privacy Requests in a machine-readable form
-- Integrity of Rights Requests semantics when exchanged between components and systems.
+- Integrity of Privacy Requests semantics when exchanged between components and systems.
-I.e. A system that has not directly collected the Rights Requests from the user, but has received in in JSON format from another system, can make the exact same interpretation of the request as if it had collected the request directly.
+I.e. A system that has not directly collected the Privacy Requests from the user, but has received in in JSON format from another system, can make the exact same interpretation of the request as if it had collected the request directly.
-- A way of uniquely identifying one and the same Rights Request across systems and components concerned by it.
+- A way of uniquely identifying one and the same Privacy Request across systems and components concerned by it.

 ### Authenticated exchanges

-Systems exchanging Rignts Requests MUST be able to do so in a way allowing them to very the integrity of their content, and the identity of the system having emitted the Rignts Request.
+Systems exchanging Privacy Requests MUST be able to do so in a way allowing them to very the integrity of their content, and the identity of the system having emitted the Rignts Request.

-For this purposes Rignts Requests MAY be embedded as 'Claims' in [JWTs (FRC7519)](https://datatracker.ietf.org/doc/html/rfc7519).
+For this purposes Privacy Requests MAY be embedded as 'Claims' in [JWTs (FRC7519)](https://datatracker.ietf.org/doc/html/rfc7519).

 ### Decentralized Identity of Data Subjects